Melonah/habitica-google-calendar/README.md

     </a>
 </p>

+# Note: This is a fork of the original Google Apps Script - Calendar Integration

+Read through the comments for set up instructions.
+Settings are marked with a "SETTING:" comment.

+## Changes:

++ Changed post type from Daily to To Do

+## New Features:

++ Add events a set number of days before the event occurs
++ Get checklist items from Calendar event description, if specified in the following format: "Checklist: Item 1, Another item, Item 3, etc;"
++ Get description text from Calendar event description, if specified in the following format: "Description: Some text here;"
++ Get attribute to add points to from Calendar event description, if specified using the following format: "Attribute: Str;"
++ Tag each task with the Calendar's name

 # Habitica Google Apps Script - Calendar Integration

 This script aims to take advantage of all the abstraction contained within the use of the [Google Apps Script](https://developers.google.com/apps-script) platform, that makes easier to create and publish add-ons in an online store for Google Calendar, Docs, Slides, and Forms, to turn my calendar events into tasks in my favorite gamefied task tracking app: Habitica.